alokc83/obsidian-journal-prompter/README.md

 **Method 2: Command Palette**
 - Press `Ctrl/Cmd + P`
-- Type "Generate writing prompt"
+- Type "Generate Prompt For Writing"
 - Press Enter

-### Text Selection Modes

-**With Selection:**
-- Select/highlight text in your note
-- Run the command
-- Only the selected text is sent to AI

-**Without Selection:**
-- Place cursor anywhere in your note
-- Run the command
-- All text from the start of the document to the cursor position is sent to AI

-The generated prompt will appear at your cursor position (or after the selection).
+The generated prompt will appear at your cursor position.

 ## 🎯 Use Cases